jstrit/boinc-rs/README.md

-# boinc-rs
+# boinccmd-rs alpha v0.0.1
-A BOINC manager and RPC library.
+A BOINC manager written in Rust.